reaganjoseph26/Note-Taker/README.md

   # Note-Taker

   ## Description
-  Note-Taker is an application that allows the user to write, save and delete notes to keep track and/or oragnize task.
+  Note-Taker is an application that allows the user to write, save, and delete notes to keep track and/or organize task.

   ## Table of Contents
   * [Installation](#installation)